-In the previous QTP training session, we provided a list of all the checkpoints available in QTP.
-These checkpoints play a crucial role in inserting verification points in QTP tests to compare the current and expected values of an object.
-The comparison determines whether the test passes or fails.
+In the preceding QTP coaching session, we compiled a comprehensive list of all checkpoints offered in QTP.
+These checkpoints are fundamental in inserting verification points into QTP examinations to equate the existing and anticipated object values.
+The comparison establishes whether the test is successful or unsuccessful.

 Recommended IPTV Service Providers